 The Squabbles Begin

 As with any situation where multiple companies may be held financially responsible for an accident, the companies usually immediately begin blaming one another.
-For example, if the accident was caused by tire failure, the owning company will try to blame the tire manufacturer, while the tire manufacturer may respond back that the company did not correctly maintain the tires.
-In a typical situation, where a driver is an independent driver contracted to haul the goods, the company who owns the truck will try to distance themselves from the trucker, should driver error be the cause.
+For example, if the accident was caused by tire failure, the truck’s owner may try to blame the tire manufacturer, while the tire manufacturer may respond back that the company did not correctly maintain the tires.
+In a situation where a driver is a contractor, the company who owns the truck will try to distance themselves from the trucker, should driver error be the cause.

-- Driver error.
+- Driver fatigue.
 Truck drivers travel hundreds of miles, sometimes with little sleep, and are therefore susceptible to accidents.

 - Equipment malfunctions.
-Trucks are made of many different intricate components all manufactured separately and by different companies.
-Brake failures, jackknives, blown-out tires, and transmission or steering failures are common equipment malfunctions.
+Trucks are made of intricate components that are all manufactured by different companies.
+Brake failures, jackknives, tire blowouts, and transmission or steering failures are common equipment malfunctions.

 - Improper securing of loads.
-Tractor-trailers haul a variety of cargo with differing weight and shape.
+Tractor-trailers haul a variety of cargo and vary significantly in weight and shape.
 Failure to properly secure this cargo can result in detachment of the trailer or rollovers.

 Although the causes may seem straightforward, it is the various businesses involved that make it hard to resolve a truck crash.

 If you’ve been involved in an accident with a truck, don’t let the trucking companies run you around.
-Talk to a personal injury attorney about how they can sort through the legal mess, and get you the compensation you need and deserve.
+Talk to a personal injury attorney about how they can sort through the conundrum and get you the compensation you need and deserve today.